Love It and Leave It: Portugal and the U.S.

-Perhaps because I am an immigrant, it seems that the world is on the move.
+Perhaps because I am an immigrant, as were my parents, it seems that the world is on the move.
 Even aside from the unprecedented 70.8 million people who have been forced from home by conflict and persecution, according to the United Nations, compared with 7.8 billion in the world, people are on the move.

 “If all of the world’s international migrants (people living in a country that is different from their country that is different from their country or territory of birth) lived in a single country, it would be the world’s fifth-largest, with around 244 million people,” according to Pew Research Center, Fact Tank, News in the Numbers (May 18, 2016).